brunoof1/airflow/README.md

 us-east-1
 json

---run the dag without the file in bucket
+Run the dag without the file in bucket

---run the dag with the file in bucket
+Run the dag with the file in bucket